Registration and Credit Information

-The term "withdrawal" means termination of enrollment in all classes for a given semester.
+The term "withdrawal" means termination of enrollment in all classes for a given term (semester or 12-week).
 The date of the withdrawal is indicated on a graduate student's academic record.
-To withdraw from a semester on or before the last day of classes a graduate student must notify the Office of the Registrar, 1113 Mitchell Building , in writing or in person.
+To withdraw from a term (semester or 12-week) on or before the last day of classes a graduate student must notify the Office of the Registrar, 1113 Mitchell Building , in writing or in person.
 Withdrawal becomes effective on the date notification is received in the Records Office.
 The University Refund Policy applies to withdrawals after the first day of classes.
 Students who withdraw may be in violation of the University's continuous registration requirement, unless they have received a waiver of registration from the Graduate School.

 If the time limitation in a master's or pre-candidacy student's program has not lapsed (5 years to obtain a master's degree and 5 years to reach doctoral candidacy), the graduate student is eligible to re-enroll without readmission provided he or she has received a waiver of registration from the graduate program or has received an approved Leave of Absence from the Graduate School; withdrawal by a doctoral candidate without an approved Leave of Absence or Waiver of Registration will officially end the student's status as a graduate student.